um-graphics/um-graphics.github.io/docs/index.md

 - **Generative AI**: Tools like ChatGPT are strongly discouraged.
 You can use them for general concepts, but you are prohibited from using them for code generation.

 ### Late Submissions
 Our policy is generous.
-Late homework will be deducted 10% flat rate for two weeks.
-We won't accept the homework submitted later than two weeks without special accommodation agreement prior to the homework deadline.
+Late homework will be deducted 10% flat rate for 10 days.
+After that, we will impose 50% penalty (submission more than 10 days late).

 ### Regrades
 - **Method** - Please submit regrade requests through Gradescope.